vuejs/vuepress/docs/advanced/cookbook/usage-of-client-app-enhance.md

 # Usage of Client App Enhance

 The [clientAppEnhanceFiles](../../reference/plugin-api.md#clientappenhancefiles) hook of Plugin API allows you to set the path to the client app enhance files.
-You and use it in your plugin or theme:
+You can use it in your plugin or theme:

 ```ts
 const pluginOrTheme = {